Updated:

 John 15 documents the last teachings that Christ gave to his disciples before facing his cruel death.
 In a bid to ensure that the disciples understood and retained his teachings, Christ used metaphors.
 Furthermore, all the metaphors that he used related to the daily life of his disciples.

 He compared himself with the vine, his father with the vine grower, and the disciples with the branches.
-By using this imagery, Christ intended to show his disciples that there is a strong relationship amongst God the father, Jesus, and the disciples.
+By using this imagery, Christ intended to show his disciples that there is a strong relationship amongst God the Father, Jesus, and the disciples.

-Just as Jesus depends and works in consultation with the Father, the disciples are nothing without the Father and Jesus.
+Just as Jesus depends on and works in consultation with the Father, the disciples are nothing without the Father and Jesus.
 Jesus uses the imagery of the vine to show Christians how they should live if they wish to inherit the kingdom of God.

 He gives the example of how a vine grower prunes the branches that are unproductive and burn them as a way of enlightening the disciples on how it will look like at the day of reckoning.
-Jesus emphasizes that one has to be obedient to ensure that s/he lives as per God’s teachings.
+Jesus emphasizes that one has to be obedient to ensure that she/he lives as per God’s teachings.

 Loving God and obeying His commandments underscores the only way through which Christians can overcome the fires of judgment.
 According to Christ, love and obedience go hand in hand.
 One cannot love if he or she is not obedient.
 Hence, love and obedience ought to be the pillars of a Christian life.